The X-Ecutioners

-The X-Ecutioners are a group of American hip hop DJs/turntablists from New York City, New York.
+The X-Ecutioners, originally known as X-Men, are a group of American hip hop DJs/turntablists from New York City, New York.
 The group formed in 1989 and currently consists of three DJs, including Total Eclipse, DJ Boogie Blind, and DJ Precision.
-Original members of the group included Mista Sinista, Rob Swift, and Roc Raida (who died in September 2009).
+Original members of the group included Mista Sinista, Rob Swift, and Roc Raida.
 Rob Swift and Total Eclipse formed a side project called Ill Insanity releasing one album together in 2008 entitled Ground Xero.